 Los Katíos National Park has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
 An exceptional biological diversity is found in the park, which is home to many threatened animal species as well as many endemic plants.

 Los Katíos National Park is a protected area located in northwest Colombia.
 The park covers approximately 72,000 ha (178,000 acres) and encompasses significant wetland areas, including the extensive Ciénagas de Tumaradó.
 The elevation ranges between 50 and 600 m (160 and 1,970 ft) and

-Contiguous to the much larger Darién National Park of Panama which is also a World Heritage Site, these two areas together protect a representative sample of one of the world’s most species-rich areas of moist lowland and highland rain forest, with exceptional endemism.
+The park is contiguous to the much larger Darién National Park of Panama, which is also a World Heritage Site.
+These two areas together protect a representative sample of one of the world’s most species-rich areas of moist lowland and highland rain forest, containing exceptional endemism.

+The park contains over 25% of the bird species reported for Colombia in an area less than 1% of the total Colombian territory.
 The park is home to around 450 species of birds, some 25% and 50% respectively of the avifaunas of Colombia and Panama.
-Los Katíos is unique in South America for the large number of typically Central American species found in the park.

 Los Katíos is the only place in South America where a large number of Central American species occur, including threatened species such as the American Crocodile, Giant Anteater and Central American Tapir.